rileyhales/gldas/README.md

 # GLDAS Data Visualizer Documentation
-# Data and Data Structure
-This app accepts data from the nasa gesdisc website.
-Use ¼ degree resolution netcdf4 (.nc4) datasets with monthly averages.
-When using this app, do not change the file names.
-You should use the naming conventions used by NASA for the file names.
+This is a Tethys 2/3 compatible app that visualizes data from the nasa gesdisc website.
+It was developed using the ¼ degree resolution netcdf4 (.nc4) datasets with monthly averages but other datasets with monthly averages should also work.

+Developed by Riley Hales in 2018 at the BYU Hydroinformatics Lab.

+## Data and Data Structure
-Data is aggegated by year using NetCDF Markup Language (.ncml).
+Data is aggregated by year using NetCDF Markup Language (.ncml).
 The files you need are in the ncml folder of this app.
 If you need to modify the years you want to show, modify the existing files and use the naming convention shown (4 digit year and .ncml eg 2004.ncml.)
 Keep the changed files in the folder where you keep the datasets for Thredds.
 In the same folder, include another folder named raw.
 Inside the raw folder, place all the .nc4 datasets you got from NASA without changing names, preprocessing data, etc.

+When using this app, do not change the file names.
+You should use the naming conventions used by NASA for the file names.

 The datasets are available at: https://disc.gsfc.nasa.gov/datasets?keywords=gldas&page=1